arup-group/actions-city-modelling-lab/README.md

 _Inputs_:
  - package_name: Name of your package, as defined in your `pyproject.toml` or `setup.py` file (if your repo is a Python project).
+ - development_version_name (optional, default="develop"): The name of the docs version which follows the project's `main` branch builds, i.e., not linked to a versioned release.
  - deploy_type: What type of doc deployment to undertake, option of: ["test", "update_latest", "update_stable"] `test` will not deploy any documentation, only dry-run the doc build pipeline to check there are no errors.
    `update_latest` will build the docs and use it to update the `develop` version of your `gh-pages` branch, assuming the alias `latest` links to the named version `develop`.